andrey-kudinov/books-project/README.md

 - **Guest** can add to bookmarks (session storage);

 - **User** can add bookmarks.
 Bookmarks save in AirTable.
 User can update nickname and avatar.
-New User is adding automatically when he sings in/up with login that there isn’t in AirTable;
+New User is added automatically when he logs in with a login that is not in AirTable;

-- **Admin** can do the same things what can do user.
+- **Admin** can do the same things that user can do user.
 Also he can add/remove books and users.

 ## Disadvantages
 I've wanted to do it with Firebase.
 I worked a lot with Firebase, so after thinking, I've chosen AirTable like something new for me.